 However, there are always exceptions.
-Carefully observe your child as they grow and share any concerns with Dr. Spencer or Dr. Rodriguez.
+Carefully observe your child as they grow and share any concerns with your doctor.
 One suggestion is to take pictures of your child standing and walking once every couple of months and comparing the images to see whether the problem is staying the same, getting better, or getting worse.

 How Are In-Toeing and Out-Toeing in children Treated?